 - Simple to use and easily accessible, Google Sheets can ease your process of finding guest-posting opportunities.
 Check out this article on how you can create your own Google Sheets template to kick-start your link-building campaign.

 Set up an effective internal communication routine.
 With so many people in the picture, both internally and externally, having regular catch-ups is crucial for each project’s success.

-When you’re doing offsite SEO, you are likely to have more than one team member – to build connections on forums, social media.
-There are also many people that your team has to touch base with, such as guest bloggers, writers, forum administrators, influencers and more.
+When you’re doing offsite SEO, you are likely to have more than one team member – to build connections on forums, and social media.
+There are also many people that your team has to touch base with, such as guest bloggers, writers, forum administrators, influencers, and more.
 Progress can then be difficult to oversee.
-Besides the usual communication channels such as meetings, emails and texts, there’s more you can do to make sure that everyone’s on the same page and working like a well-oiled machine.
+Besides the usual communication channels such as meetings, emails, and texts, there’s more you can do to make sure that everyone’s on the same page and working like a well-oiled machine.
 Here are some examples:

 - Regular short cross-team meetings

 With the pandemic-induced zoom meetings, many have come to realize that long meetings can be rather unproductive.
 Set aside some time for the team to come together to talk about its progress – it could just be a 10-minute morning meeting twice a week.